Shopify/polaris/src/components/TextField/README.md

 - Using the `disabled` prop will prevent the text field from receive keyboard focus or inputs
 - Using the `readOnly` prop will allow focus on the text field but prevent input or editing

-### Automatically focusing
+#### Automatically focusing

-Use the `autoFocus` prop to automatically move focus to the text field.
+In general, avoid focusing on fields automatically.
+However, you can use the `autoFocus` prop to automatically move focus to the text field.
 This prop is set to `false` by default and should only be used in cases where it won’t force focus to skip other controls or content of equal or great importance importance.
-In general, avoid focusing on fields automatically.

 ### Autocomplete